lexicHQ/docs/sequence.md

 ![](./unsubscribe-from-sequence.png)

 When the conversation flow hits this plugin, it will remove the user from the engage flow and will mark the sequence as cancel for the user.

+Finally, test your engagement by connecting your bot to a channel.
+Note that live preview will skip the initialization of sequence.